esnt/new_project/Readme.md

 # Practice repository

 Practing git for Stat 386.

+Adding to this file directly on GitHub